turaab97/MQTT_IoT_Scappy/README.md

 A simple way to analyze IoT traffic.

-Both the PY Script and Pcap are available in this repo.
-Feel free to build upon this for educational purposes.
+This repo contains both the Python script and Pcap.
+Please feel free to build upon this for educational purposes.